mrbenhowl/react-animated-hamburger-example/README.md

 1. *yarn* or *npm install*
 2. *yarn build* or *npm run build*
 3. fire up that browser and point to index.html
-4. The dist/ folder is committed so you can skip steps 1 and 2 and go straight to step 3 because there isn't any need to do steps 2 and 3 really (so that begs the question why did I include them, ah well).
+4. The dist/ folder is committed so you can skip steps 1 and 2 and go straight to step 3 because there isn't any need to do steps 1 and 2 really (so that begs the question why did I include them, ah well).